santiago-a-serrano/robust_physics_constrained_nn/README.md

 ## Installation

-The code is written both in Python.
+The code is written in Python.

 This package requires [`jax`](https://github.com/google/jax) to be installed.
 The package further requires [`dm-haiku`](https://github.com/deepmind/dm-haiku) for neural networks in jax and [`optax`](https://github.com/deepmind/optax) a gradient processing and optimization library for JAX.